If you’ve gotten into the groove of better sleep habits but are still having trouble dozing off, your decorating skills

 “’Feng’ means ‘wind’ and ‘shui’ means ‘water.’
 In Chinese culture, wind and water are associated with good health, thus good feng shui came to mean good fortune, while bad feng shui means bad luck, or misfortune,” writes feng shui expert Rodika Tchi.

 Misfortune in bed?
 Sounds pretty miserable.
 Here, seven bedroom feng shui tips to set your energy flowing in a positive direction and experience the good fortune better sleep.

 1. Pick the Right Bed

 According to feng shui principles, solid wood or upholstered headboards have better energy than metal ones, which can give off a prison-like vibe.
 Naturally, you want a super comfortable mattress, too.
-(Might we suggest a foam memory model?)
+(Might we suggest the best memory foam mattress?)

 2. Figure out Furniture Placement